Physiatry-Led Excellence

 Assessment & Core Stability (Weeks 1-3)

 Safety first.
-We begin with gentle, seated and supported exercises to wake up core and hip muscles without risk of a fall, focusing heavily on posture correction.
+Gentle seated and supported exercises to wake up core and hip muscles without risk of a fall.

 Phase 2

-Building the "catch" muscles.
-Under strict supervision, we practice weight shifting and standing balance, training the legs to react quickly if they stumble.
+Building the 'catch' muscles.
+Under strict supervision, we practice weight shifting and standing balance.

 Phase 3